NoureldinAyman/Graph-Coloring/README.md

 ```bash
 python GraphColoringGUI.py
 ```
-Note: Population Size has to be more than 5 in the default implementation because the tournament size is set to 5.
+Note: Population Size has to be more than or equal to 5 in the default implementation because the tournament size is set to 5.
 Feel free to change it to any value you want

 ![App Screenshot](terminal.jpg)